litestar-org/litestar/docs/usage/route-handlers.rst

 Signature namespace
 -------------------

-Starlite produces a model of the arguments to any handler or dependency function, called a "signature model" which is used for parsing and validation of raw data to be injected into the function.
+Litestar produces a model of the arguments to any handler or dependency function, called a "signature model" which is used for parsing and validation of raw data to be injected into the function.

 Building the model requires inspection of the names and types of the signature parameters at runtime, and so it is